how does harvest pick-up work? Can I really take whatever I want?

-where and WHEN IS HARVEST PICK-UP?
+When and where IS HARVEST PICK-UP?

 Saturdays from 8am - 1pm and Tuesdays from 1pm - 6pm.

 When does harvest pick-up start...And when does it end?

-Each year’s exact start date depends on the rains that year (usually falling sometime between mid May and mid-June.
+Each year’s exact start date depends on the rains that year but will usually fall sometime mid May and mid-June.
 Harvest pick-up runs for 26 weeks from the start date.
-In 2017, one of the wettest years on record, we started harvest pick-up on June 17th and ran for 26 weeks, ending on December 12th.
+In 2017, one of the wettest years on record, we started harvest pick-up on June 17th and ran until December 12th.

 Can I come on either harvest pick-up day?